nevermined-io/app_docs/docs/tutorials/02-metamask.md

 ![](../images/tutorials/metamask/MM_Success.png)

-You can now access your wallet by clicking on the MetaMask icon at the top-right-end corner of your preferred browser.
+You can now access your wallet by clicking on the MetaMask icon in the extensions bar of your browser.

 ## How To Use the MATIC and MUMBAI Networks With MetaMask